 Instruction Fine-Tuning

 Instruction fine-tuning is the most common and impactful application of SFT techniques.
-It focuses on teaching models to understand and respond to human instructions across a wide variety of tasks and domains.
+It teaches models to understand and respond to human instructions across a wide variety of tasks and domains.

 The core concept involves training models on datasets where each example consists of a clear instruction and an appropriate response.